f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 .. note:: Only creating Floating Self IPs on **ACTIVE** BIG-IP.
 We will then synchronize these settings, proving our DSC communication.

 #.
-Create the following Floating Self IP Objects.
+Use the following table to create the Floating Self IP Objects:

-Use the following table to create & define your three Self IPs:
+.. note:: **DO NOT** modify the Floating Self IP Address port lockdown.
+The Floating Self IP address port lockdown status has to be **Allow None"**

 .. list-table::
    :widths: auto